Do Go On - 400 - The Millennium Dome Heist

 Yeah.

-Yeah, and like I'd summarise that.
+Yeah, and like, I'd summarise that.

-So, thank you for doing that for me.
+Do that for me.

-So, the value of these stones altogether came to about 350 million pounds.
+So the value of these stones altogether came to about 350 million pounds.

 Whoa.

-So, they're worth a lot of cash.
+So they're worth a lot of cash.

 And that hefty sum caught the attention of a gang of crooks.

-So at 9.30am.
+So at 9.30 a.

 Allegedly.

-That was an inside job, okay.
+I was an inside job.

-At 9.30am on the 7th of November 2000,
+At 9.30 a.m. on the 7th of November 2000 surveillance.

-surveillance at the Millennium Dome
+at the Millennium Dome

-picked up a seven-ton JCB Earth digger
+picked up a 7-ton

 heading towards the dome.